 All of Stessa's reports, including the Income Statement, Net Cash Flow, Balance Sheet, Capital Expenses, Tax Package and Stress Test are available at the Portfolio, Property, and Unit levels.
-To run a report based on actual income and expense data, click the "Reports" button at upper right on your Transactions page.
+To run a report based on actual income and expense data, visit the Reports page.

-- Choose an entire Portfolio or a single Property
+- Choose All Properties, a Portfolio, or a single Property

-- For "Reporting," select By Month, By Property, By Unit, or Combined
+- Select By Month, By Property, By Unit, or Combined

 Note that you will only see "By Property" if you've selected a Portfolio above, and you'll only see "By Unit" if you've selected a specific Property above.
 "By Month" will give you a separate column for each calendar month of your selected Date Range, on a consolidated basis.
 "By Property" will give you a separate column for each Property in the Portfolio.
 "By Unit" will give you a separate column for each Unit in the selected Property.
 "Combined" generates a single column with all data aggregated over the Date Range.